kls2177/Climate-and-Geophysical-Data-Analysis/_build/html/_sources/chapters/Week2/hypothesis_testing.md

 Statistical Hypothesis Testing
 =======================

-(under construction)

-In this section, we will explore the basic concepts of statistical hypothesis testing and how we apply simple statistical tests to accept or reject the *null* hypothesis (more on this later).
+In this section, we will explore the basic concepts of statistical hypothesis testing and how we apply simple statistical tests to accept or reject a *null* hypothesis (more on this later).
+Suppose you hypothesize that winters in Toronto are shorter now than they were a generation ago.
+How would you test this hypothesis?

-Let's take a look at an example from the climate science literature to get us started.
+Key to hypothesis testing is an understanding of probability.
+Let's start with this.